-Gold Point Nevada has gone from about bustling mining town to just a few residents these days.
-If you love the idea of visiting a deserted location free from the constraints of the urban sprawl, then the old ghost town of Gold Point Nevada is the spot for you.
+Gold Point, Nevada, has gone from about bustling mining town to just a few residents these days.
+If you love the idea of visiting a deserted location free from the constraints of the urban sprawl, then the old ghost town of Gold Point, Nevada, is the spot for you.

 Two thousand people once thronged the streets, which provided the usual saloons, hotels, and stores.
 Over $ 1’000’000 in gold and silver was extracted from the mines.

-Today the population is only about a dozen folks, but does reach as high as 400 for special events, such as the annual Chili Cook-Off held every Memorial Day Weekend or the annual Day after Thanksgiving Turkey Dinner.
+Today the population is only about a dozen folks.
+Still, it does reach as high as 400 for special events, such as the annual Chili Cook-Off held every Memorial Day Weekend or the annual Day after Thanksgiving Turkey Dinner.
 Gold Point’s residents are dedicated to sharing the rich history and genuinely welcome visitors as a guest to their Nevada Ghost Town.

 Things to Do and See

 The post office serves as a museum and is open on weekends, while the mercantile store is the local gift shop, offering gifts and hats as well as local history books to take a piece of your visit home with you.

-If you really crave some local knowledge, they provide access to hundreds of books and articles about mining and history, including over 8,000 pictures of ghost towns and mining camps.
+If you crave some local knowledge, they provide access to hundreds of books and articles about mining and history, including over 8,000 pictures of ghost towns and mining camps.

 Gold Point Nevada Saloon

 Staying at Overnight

-Gold Point offers rustic accommodations within cabin style lodging.
+Gold Point offers rustic accommodations within cabin-style lodging.
 Though simple, they provide the necessities after a tiring day of exploring.

-RV travelers can be accommodated year-round including several sites with electric hook-ups.
+RV travelers can be accommodated year-round, including several sites with electric hook-ups.
 Always call ahead for reservations, as spaces are limited.
 775-482-4653

 Getting to Gold Point Nevada

-Gold Point Nevada Ghost Town is about a one hour drive from Tonopah, Nevada.
+Gold Point Nevada Ghost Town is about a one-hour drive from Tonopah, Nevada.